Buddenbrooks: Literary significance and criticism

-Lübeck's patrician hanseatic families resented Mann's daring to describe their caste with some mockery, as they at least felt about it.
-Nonetheless, he did not intend to write an epic against contemporary aristocratic society and its conventions.
-On the contrary, Mann often sympathizes with its Protestant ethics and criticizes with irony and detachment.
+Lübeck's patrician Hanseatic families resented Mann's daring to describe their caste with what they felt was mockery.
+He did not intend to write an epic against contemporary aristocratic society and its conventions.
+Mann often sympathizes with its Protestant ethics and criticizes with irony and detachment.
 When Die protestantische Ethik und der Geist des Kapitalismus (1905, The Protestant Ethic and the Spirit of Capitalism) by Max Weber was published, Mann recognised its affinities with his novel.

-Before writing the novel, Mann conducted extensive research in order to depict with precise detail the conditions of the times and even the mundane aspects of the lives of his characters.
-In particular, his cousin Marty provided him with substantial information on the economics of Lübeck, including grain prices and the city's economic decline.
+Before writing the novel, Mann conducted research to depict in detail the conditions of the times and even the mundane aspects of the lives of his characters.
+His cousin Marty provided him with substantial information on the economics of Lübeck, including grain prices and the city's economic decline.
 Mann carried out financial analyses to present the economic information provided in the book accurately.
 Accurate information through extensive research was a feature of Mann's other novels as well.
 Some characters in Buddenbrooks speak in the Low German of northern Germany.

+The novel's detailed treatment of prices, debts, inheritances, and commercial calculations reflects the changing monetary culture of nineteenth-century Lübeck.
+Its early chapters still reckon in marks courant and schillings, the older currency system, while the final chapters overlap with the introduction of the imperial mark and the new Reich-wide monetary order.
+Mann keeps these reforms largely offstage, folding them into the everyday transactions and accounting habits of the merchant class.
+Political and monetary unification thus enters the novel not as an abstract event but as a practical change in Hanseatic business life.